 What charges are taxable?

-In Delaware, all rents received from the occupancy of a room or rooms in a hotel, motel, or tourist home are taxable, as long as the guest does not have the right to occupy the space for five months or more.
-Rents include charges such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless you keep the deposit.
+In Delaware, all rents received from the occupancy of a tourist home are taxable, as long as the guest does not have the right to occupy the space for a period of at least five consecutive months.

-Before collecting any short-term rental tax from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental platforms, including Airbnb, HomeAway, and VRBO, collect short-term rental taxes in some locations when the listing is booked.
-However, platforms do not collect taxes in all locations, and they may not collect all the state and local taxes you owe.
+Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
+Some vacation rental marketplaces collect short-term rental taxes when the listing is booked.
+If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to tax authorities.

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in Delaware.
-For example, a guest who rents for at least five consecutive months is exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.

-In Delaware, accommodations purchased by buyers including employees of the United States government, members of the armed forces, and employees of the State of Delaware and its agencies, including public schools, in the performance of official duties may be exempt from short-term lodging taxes.
+In Delaware, accommodations purchased by buyers including employees of the United States government or its agencies, including members of the armed forces, and employees of the State of Delaware and its agencies, including public schools, in the performance of official duties may be exempt from short-term lodging taxes.
 Guests may be required to present exemption certificates.

 When do I need to file my returns?

-You will be assigned a filing frequency and due dates when you register with the tax authority.
-At the state level, monthly due dates are as follows:
+You’ll be assigned a filing frequency and due dates when you register with the tax authority.
+For filing with the Delaware Division of Revenue, due dates are as follows:

 Yes.
-Short-term rental operators registered with the Delaware Division of Revenue are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Delaware Division of Revenue are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or collected lodging taxes.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Are there penalties for filing taxes late?

-Whether you choose to offer short-term rentals through a marketplace like Airbnb or directly to the consumer, you open the door to tax liability at the state and local level.
-As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with local tax laws.
-Failure to register with tax authorities and file lodging tax returns in Delaware on time may result in late fees, interest payments, and in extreme cases, legal action.
+Whether you choose to offer short-term rentals through a marketplace like Airbnb or Vrbo or directly to guests, you open the door to tax liability at the state and local level.
+As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
+Failure to register with tax authorities and file short-term rental tax returns in Delaware on time may result in late fees, interest payments, and in extreme cases, legal action.

-If you’re already operating a short-term rental but are not collecting applicable lodging taxes, you may be in violation of Delaware tax laws.
-Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect taxes.
+If you’re already operating a short-term rental but not collecting short-term rental taxes, you may be in violation of Delaware tax laws.
+Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.

 Short-term rental hosts in Delaware may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Delaware Division of Revenue.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

 Yes.
-Many accommodation providers in Delaware file several state and local lodging tax returns every year.
+Numerous short-term rental hosts in Delaware file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.